 For purposes of the Statements of Cash Flow, cash equivalents consist of short-term, highly liquid investments with original maturities of three months or less at the time of purchase.
-Also included are the non-current, Restricted Car rental transaction fees and Restricted Cash and Investments reported on the Statements of Net Position.
+Also included are the non-current, Restricted Cash and Investments reported on the Statements of Net Position.